 Avner APGI BioResource: Introduction & Availability

 Our tissue and data resource contains fresh frozen tissue, formalin fixed paraffin embedded (FFPE) tissue, blood, blood products, tissue microarrays (TMAs), patient-derived xenografts and cell lines across a spectrum of pancreatic diseases.
-This resource has proven to be one of the best in the world, and has been the foundation of several landmark publications in Pancreatic Cancer (Nature 2012, Nature 2013, Nature 2016).
+This resource has proven to be of consistent high-quality, and has been the foundation of several landmark publications in Pancreatic Cancer (Nature 2012, Nature 2013, Nature 2016).

 A key APGI priority is to build capacity in translational research through the acquisition of tissue and blood samples coupled with detailed clinical data across Australia.
-This will provide an unparalleled base for ongoing studies in the future.
+This is providing an unparalleled base for ongoing studies in the future.
 APGI infrastructure consists of a dedicated team to coordinate sample collection, management, processing and distribution based at the Garvan Institute of Medical Research in Sydney.